muqaddaskhan1/smart-study-planner-ai/README.md

 ![Profile](profile.png)

-Each user has a personal profile where account information can be viewed and managed securely.
+Users can securely view and manage their personal profile information.

 ---